NFDI4Energy/EFZN_rdm/README.md

     {{1-2}}
 - [DOIs (digital object identifiers)](https://www.doi.org/): This standard defines which information is required to be provided with a dataset (e.g. author, title), which is recommended (e.g. discipline, description) and which are optional (e.g. funding, licenses).
 Data are published as .xml.

-- [PREMIS](https://www.loc.gov/standards/premis/) is a standard for administrative metadata in longterm storage describing relationships of contributors, and rights.
+- [PREMIS](https://www.loc.gov/standards/premis/) is a standard for administrative metadata in longterm storage, describing relationships of contributors and rights.

 - [METS (Metadata Encoding & Transmission Standard)](http://www.loc.gov/standards/mets/) is a container standard specifying a structure of seven sections: header, descriptive metadata, administrative details, file section, structural map, structural links and behavior.